A Post Net Neutrality Simulator

 gameplay 90 / story 99 / graphics 89 / sound 90

-Itch.io gems is a series of review for upcoming indie games available on the Itch.io marketplace.
+Itch.io gems is a series of reviews for upcoming indie games available on the Itch.io marketplace.
 All games are free unless stated otherwise and are downloadable right now.

 Packets, Please! is a short simulator where you play as a Cosmocast employee post net neutrality.
 Your job is to throttle, boost or disconnect the internet of customers depending on what package they have but as each day progresses promotions and restrictions come into place.